paulktham/tp/docs/DeveloperGuide.md

 #### Student

 The `Student` class has a composition relationship with class StudentList.
 Its purpose is to store key information on the different students that have applied for the Student Exchange Program.
 Such information include their GPA and university preferences, which helps us allocate them to the various universities fairly, and also other information which helps the app track their allocation status.
+Please refer to diagrams in [!StudentList](#studentlist) to see a detailed sequence diagram and class diagram.

 #### StudentList